 - difficult childbirth

-- history of physical, sexual, emotional, domestic abuse
+- history of physical, sexual, emotional or domestic abuse

 Workplaces that employ first responders can also access specific resources such as The Working Mind First Responders, which is used by police, fire, and military.
 However, workplaces that do not employ first responders also have the potential for exposure to traumatic incidents.
 Sector-specific strategies for psychological health and safety highlight issues and approaches that may be unique to job roles such as human services, educators, shift workers or remote workers.

 The information that follows can be used by any workplace.

 Where possible, it makes good business sense for employees to be prepared to respond to potential trauma in a way that includes an understanding of potential automatic emotional responses while also reducing the risk of harm to themselves and others.
-Following are some ideas to help achieve this:
+Following are some ideas to help achieve this.

 - Develop a representative group or use an existing joint health and safety committee to explore and discuss potential risks.
 Recognize that in some cases, the larger the organization, the more challenging it may be for senior leadership to be aware that serious stressors exist.
 These groups or committees can help monitor the workplace.